 - Mechanically Unusual Class: The Heli-Pilot can fly to wherever you tap your screen or move your pointer, hover in one spot, patrol between two set points, and even chase after the bloons.

-- Minion Master: The Comanche Defense upgrade lets the Heli summon three smaller helicopters for a limited time when there are too many Bloons on screen.
-The Comanche Commander makes the smaller helicopters permanent.
+- The Minion Master: The Comanche Defense upgrade lets the Heli summon up to three smaller helicopters depending on how close the bloons are to the exit.
+The Comanche Commander makes all three smaller helicopters permanent.

 Its upgrade paths in BTD5 are Submerge and Support, which stops it from attacking but removes camo from passing bloons and can be upgraded with a Bloontonium Reactor to rapidly pop nearby bloons, and the Ballistic Missile, which fires powerful missiles and can gain the First Strike Capability which instantly wipes out any bloon including a ZOMG.